14 min read

 Reinventing Operating Models

-An expanding world of smart home sensors and other Internet of Things (IoT) devices mean AI is quickly enabling proactive cover that alerts the insurer and the homeowner to a break in, or fire, or a leak is detected in an upstairs bathroom.
-Put simply, AI is enabling insurers to move from “repair-and-replace” to more proactive and preventative operating models that deliver added value and save both the policyholder and insurer potentially large sums of money.
-Devices that monitor for water leaks, for instance, could cut leak-related insurance losses up to 90% by 2025.
+An expanding world of smart home sensors and other Internet of Things (IoT) devices mean AI is quickly enabling proactive coverage that alerts the insurer and the homeowner to a break in, or fire, or a leak is detected in an upstairs bathroom.
+Put simply, AI is enabling insurers to move to more proactive and preventative operating models that deliver added value and save both the policyholder and insurer potentially large sums of money.
+Devices that monitor for water leaks, for instance, could cut leak-related insurance losses up to 90% this year.

 Claims: AI at the Moment of Truth